 Drowning occurs when someone cannot breathe after going below the surface of water or another liquid.

-When someone is drowning, lung damage and exposure to liquid cause the major lung passageways to spasm, stopping airflow.
-Ultimately, people who drown die from a lack of oxygen.
+When someone is drowning, lung damage and exposure to liquid can cause the major lung passageways to spasm, stopping airflow.

 - uncontrollable or continuous coughing

 The Centers for Disease Control and Prevention (CDC) say that children between the ages of

 According to the American Red Cross, a person should seek immediate medical help if a child develops the following symptoms after being rescued:

 - difficulty breathing

 Parents or caregivers should watch closely for symptoms if a child sputters and coughs after being rescued and returns to their typical self quickly.
 They should contact a doctor if a child experiences the following within 2–3 hours:

 If a child develops any symptoms after 8 hours, the parent or caregiver should contact a doctor.